 When we receive your application, we will contact you to schedule an interview with one of our admission staff (typically Aimee Randall, Director of Enrollment).
-This is an opportunity for an exchange of information where we can learn about what are you looking for in a school for your child and, in turn, we can tell you more about what LMS has to offer.
+This is an opportunity for an exchange of information where we can learn about what you are looking for in a school for your child and we can share with you what LMS has to offer.
 These conversations usually take about an hour, and any decision-making parents are required to attend.

 LMS is no ordinary school.
 It is a community where children learn to be themselves, learn to be friends...all while learning how to learn, and engage in the world around them. -LMS alum parent

 Our admission season each year officially opens on October 1, but we would love to hear from you at any time to set up appointments and answer any questions you may have.
-The first round application deadline is January 17, 2020, and we notify all families who complete their application by the deadline with the admission decision on March 10.
-After March 10, applications are received on a rolling basis.
-We try to notify families within two weeks once the applicant's file is complete.
+Admission and financial aid applications for the 23/24 school year are due by January 13, 2023.

 Please contact the admission office for more details at 781-862-8571.

 The short answer: yes.
 The longer answer: Making the decision for your child to attend a Montessori school is an important one, one that takes time and research.
-To fully understand what Montessori and LMS are all about, we do require that both parents attend a full campus tour, sit in a classroom and observe, and interview with a member of the admission staff.
+To fully understand what Montessori and LMS are all about, we do require that both parents attend a full campus tour and interview with a member of the admission staff.
 We are sensitive to the fact that this can take time and that families are busy; however, it will be time worth spending.